embeddedgo/embeddedgo.github.io/getting_started.md

 export PATH=$PATH:/path/to/the/embeddedgo
 ```

 Use `emgo` instead of `go` to interact with the Embedded Go toolchain.
 Emgo wraps the go command.
-It first looks for the Go tree in the directory where it is installed and uses the go tool from it if found.
+It first looks for the Go tree in the directory where it's installed and uses the go tool from it if found.
 Otherwise it uses `exec.LookPath("go")` to find the go binary elsewhere.

 ### More information